 Sometimes, there is an identifier that you want to remove completely from your program, and make sure that it never creeps back in.
-To enforce this, you can poison the identifier with this pragma. #pragma GCC poison is followed by a list of identifiers to poison.
-If any of those identifiers appears anywhere in the source after the directive, it is a hard error.
-For example, will produce an error.
+To enforce this, you can poison the identifier with this pragma. #pragma GCC poison is followed by a will produce an error.

+'''

-#pragma GCC poison printf sprintf fprintf sprintf(some\string, "hello");
+#pragma GCC poison printf sprintf fprintf

+sprintf(some_string, "hello");

+'''